rfk/filelike/README.txt

     filelike: a python module for creating and handling file-like objects.

-This module takes care of the groundwork for implementing and manipulating objects that implement a rich file-like interface, including reading, writing, seeking and iteration.
+This module takes care of the groundwork for implementing and manipulating objects that provide a rich file-like interface, including reading, writing, seeking and iteration.
 It also provides a number of useful classes built on top of this functionality.